ranja-sarkar/sensor-data/notebook/assignment/readme.md

 **Regression Testing**

 -> Set thresholds for acceptable performance

--> Edge Cases
--> Pairwise Agreement Analysis
--> Class-level Analysis
+-> Test for edge or corner cases

--> Use statistical tests to ensure observed differences in metrics are not due to random variations -> changes in features, model architecture, or hyperparameters, bugs in preprocessing or post-processing data pipelines, shifts in data distribution.
+-> Use statistical tests to ensure observed differences in metrics are not due to random variations dut due to changes in features, model parameters or bugs in preprocessing or post-processing data pipelines, shifts in data distribution.

 **Unit Testing**